digbmc/dsgf/README.md

 ## Deploying the site

-- Committing to the main branch will not cause the rendered site to update.
-This site is deployed using the `quarto publish` command, which renders html and pushes it directly to the `gh-pages` branch.
+- Pushing commits to the main branch will trigger the "quarto publish" action, rendering the site on the `gh-pages` branch.
-- This can only be done from VS Code using a local clone.
-- To configure Quarto, use [these instructions](https://quarto.org/docs/get-started/hello/vscode.html)
+- Do not edit the `gh-pages` branch.